If you would like to avoid becoming pregnant, Umbrella offers a range of free contraception options across Birmingham and Solihull.

 There are many different types of contraception, and some work better than others for different people.
 Some types (condoms) can help to stop the spread of sexually transmitted infections, but most just prevent pregnancy.

-Long-acting reversible contraception (LARC) methods of contraception don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.
+Long-acting reversible contraception (LARC) methods don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.

 Permanent methods of contraception involve male or female sterilisation.